dhrutichunara/DECODELABPROJECT4/README.md

 # Project 4 - Data Visualization

 ## Overview

-This project focuses on visualizing an e-commerce dataset using Python and Matplotlib.
+This project was completed as part of the DecodeLabs Data Analytics Internship Program (Project 4) This project focuses on visualizing an e-commerce dataset using Python and Matplotlib.
 Different charts were created to identify trends, patterns, and business insights from customer order data.

 ## Objectives